gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 While researching the clinic online, I stumbled upon a news story of Usain Bolt, the fastest sprinter on earth, who was treated in Munich, in the clinic I was trying to reach!
 Digging a lot more (and relying on the Google Books trick I mentioned earlier), I learned an astonishing fact:
-Usain Bolt was born with scoliosis and had been battling associated injuries for his whole career.
+Usain Bolt was born with scoliosis and had been battling associated back injuries for his whole career.
 The fastest man on earth with scoliosis!
 I remember thinking to myself that moment that if Bolt could overcome such an obstacle, maybe there's a vast space for me to explore.
 And at that moment, a crazy idea popped into my head: I would track down Usain Bolt's physical therapist, try to reach